 Pay Periods and Employment Laws

 Federal and state laws must be considered when calculating pay periods.
 Some states regulate the frequency of pay periods, though this is not controlled by the IRS.

 - Your employees’ preference

 - The law

 There is no one pay period that is convenient for everybody.
 However regularly you run payroll essentially comes down to balancing the needs of your employees, what the state requires, and your company’s goals.

 Bi-weekly pay is the most popular schedule, with about 36 percent of businesses paying their employees every other week.
 The next most common is employers paying their employees every week (just over 32 percent).

 The smallest companies (one to nine employees) are all fairly different when it comes to the length of the pay period.
 As businessesbecome larger and take on more employees, however, a bi-weekly payroll schedule is typically the most common.

 If you need help learning more about pay periods, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.